SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 **Show both solutions next to each other.**

 ### Implement your own data archiving policy (60min)

 The data archiving rule should consist of two rules (policies).

-1) Automatically synchronise the *archive* collection to *bobZone*.
+1. Automatically synchronise the *archive* collection to *bobZone*.
 Watch out!
 Only replicate your *archive* collection not your neighbours collection.
-2) Create metadata to track the data.
+2. Create metadata to track the data.

-We will give examples for replicating collections, corresponding  microservice to replicate files only is *msiDataObjRsync(source, "IRODS_TO_IRODS", dest-resource, destination)*.
-Note that the order of arguments differ in case of collections.
+We will give examples for replicating collections.

 #### Exercise: The replication part
-Write a rule that will repliocate iRODS collections (template in *exampleRules/replicationPart.r*).
+Write a rule that will replicate iRODS collections (template in *exampleRules/replicationPart.r*).

 ```c